Skip to main content

 IP Strategy & Counseling

 IP strategy & counseling goes beyond just filing applications.
-It’s about developing a winning long-term plan to ultimately establish a comprehensive patent portfolio.
+It is about developing a winning long-term plan to ultimately establish a comprehensive patent portfolio.
 For example, identifying patentable inventions, deciding on filing timelines and countries, and optimizing costs.
 And many other considerations like increasing the chances of receiving patent grants and positioning the portfolio to be more attractive to investors and acquirers.

 Patent Harvesting & Invention Disclosure Meetings